neuropoly/intranet.neuro.polymtl.ca/_sources/practical-information/purchasing-weekly-lunch.md

 # `🍱` Social Lunch

-Most weeks we have a [social lunch](https://www.google.com/calendar/event?eid=MDkyOWJ0bDRjNmU3ZmdwMWwzc3ZjZTRhdDJfMjAyMjA1MjZUMTYzMDAwWiBoNHRmaXJydHVydHQ4M29hbWhodDM5NnV2OEBn) at 12:30 Thursday, sometimes overlap with our lab meetings.
-This is a chance for us to get together and chat about our research projects, invite collaborators to for them to get to know us informally, etc.
+Most weeks we have a [social lunch](https://www.google.com/calendar/event?eid=MDkyOWJ0bDRjNmU3ZmdwMWwzc3ZjZTRhdDJfMjAyMjA1MjZUMTYzMDAwWiBoNHRmaXJydHVydHQ4M29hbWhodDM5NnV2OEBn) at 12:30 Thursday.
+Every 3rd Thursday this overlaps with our group research meeting.
+These lunches present a chance for us to get together and chat about our research projects, invite collaborators to for them to get to know us informally, etc.

 They live on the strength of someone taking the lead to organize them each week.
 If that's you, here's a guideline to follow!